0chain/0chain/docs/unit-tests.md

 using database `get` and `set` functions.

-Unit tests typically concern themselves only with the code of the `tested function`, ideally we want to avoid testing functions called internally by our
+Unit tests typically concern themselves only with the code of the `tested function`, ideally we want to avoid running functions called internally;
-`tested function`; such as the database `get` and `set` of the previous paragraph.
+such as the database `get` and `set` of the previous paragraph.

 Issues with including these function might include:
 1. Someone has tested them elsewhere.
 No point in repeating the test.